Alligator found in New York City park

-NEW YORK CITY (WPIX) — Park workers rescued an alligator found in the Prospect Park Lake on Sunday, officials said.
+NEW YORK CITY (WPIX) — Park workers rescued an alligator found in Brooklyn’s Prospect Park Lake on Sunday, officials said.

+The 4-foot-long gator was spotted on Sunday morning, according to a New York City Parks Department spokesperson.

 “Parks are not suitable homes for animals not indigenous to those parks—domesticated or otherwise,” a spokesperson said.
 “In addition to the potential danger to park goers this could have caused, releasing non-indigenous animals or unwanted pets can lead to the elimination of native species and unhealthy water quality.”